-(Again, you should be saying, “This sounds more like intentional friendship than an accountability protocol.”)
+(Again, you should be saying, “This sounds more like an intentional friendship than an accountability protocol.”)

 4. Who or what is getting too much air time in your thought life right now?

-This is similar to the stress question, but does not have to carry the negative connotation.
+This is similar to the stress question but does not have to carry a negative connotation.
 Our mental air time can be consumed by a fictional argument with someone we believe has unreasonable expectations of us.
 But it can also be fixated on a particular craving or a personal ambition that is becoming too central to our identity.

 Asking this question is a great way to become self-aware of our thoughts, which is very important for addictive behaviors.
 Too often it is passivity towards our thought life that allows temptation to gain significant momentum before we begin to resist it as temptation.
 Knowing you’ll be asked reminds you to pay attention.

-5. What are you passionate about in the coming weeks, months, or year?
-How it is going?
+5. What are you passionate about in the coming weeks, months, or years?
+How is it going?